 A couple of weeks ago, I went for a hike and came upon a buck that had been recently shot.
 I could see the wound shot by his neck.
 I knew it was dead, because it was lying on the ground without moving.
 He had not decomposed, yet.
 It almost seemed as though it was asleep, resting.
 I came close to the deer, and felt deep sorrow for how he had been left there to die.
 It wasn’t his death that had overwhelmed me as much as the unceremonial and dishonorable way in which his life had been taken and left there to waste.
 Life is never sacrificed – only the physical in which the life existed.
 Life continues – its expression is abundant and limitless.
-But life can be dishonored when it is taken in a manner that is not sacred.
+But life can be dishonored when it is taken or treated in a manner that is not sacred.
 This, had happened to this gentle animal.

 I wasn’t afraid to touch him, to lay my hands on his abdomen and pray for his spirit and transition.
 When I put my hands on his body, I felt a profound sense of peace.
 I felt the gentleness of his life in me and around me.
 I wasn’t disturbed by death itself.
 I could feel that there was more to life than his body; that he would continue on and transition to another journey.
 In that moment, I had a deep-seated realization that there was more to life than the beating of his heart.
 His physical body was just one of many journeys his spirit would take.
 I sensed that to be true for myself, as well.
 Maybe that’s why I felt so much peace – because I recognized death wasn’t and end.
 Nothing truly dies.